3.

 Glauert-Prandtl rule

 (a) Glauert-Prandtl rule for pressure coefficient; (b) Glauert-Prandtl rule for lift coefficient; (c) effect of increasing velocity on drag coefficient.
-CD& [1] drag coefficient of airfoil; CL [1] lift coefficient of airfoil; M [Mach] Mach number (before airfoil); CP [1] pressure coefficient of airfoil.
+CD [1] drag coefficient of airfoil; CL [1] lift coefficient of airfoil; M [Mach] Mach number (before airfoil); CP [1] pressure coefficient of airfoil.
 The index i indicates incompressible flow, the index c compressible flow.
-The derivation is given in [Hošek, 1949, p.
+The derivation is shown in [Hošek, 1949, p.
 49].

 Changes in lift coefficient for rhombic airfoil

 The change in the CD drag coefficient occurs only at transonic velocities, when λ-shock waves are generated.
-After leaving the transonic region, when oblique shock waves are generated, the drag coefficient decreases again, as shown in the example of flow around the Shuttle fuselage in Figure 19.
+After leaving the transonic region, when oblique shock waves are generated, the drag coefficient decreases again, as shown in the example of flow around the Shuttle fuselage in Figure 897, p.
+3.15.

-The Glauert-Prandtl rule can also be used in reverse - it is possible to determine how the thickness of the airfoil and the angle of attack of the airfoil should change at high speeds in order to have the same aerodynamic properties as at low speeds, see Equation 23, [Hošek, 1949, p.
-57].
+The Glauert-Prandtl rule can also be used in reverse - it is possible to determine how the dimensions of the airfoil and its angle of attack should change at high speeds in order to have the same aerodynamic properties as at low speeds, see Equation 907.
+It is evident from the above that thin airfoils are sufficient for higher speeds, as anyone will notice in supersonic fighter aircraft, which are slimmer than subsonic machines.

 Practical application of Glauert-Prandtl rule